-Using what we learned in Tutorial 1, we can now start looking into slightly more complex interactions with the OpenAPI.
+Using the search tool developed in Tutorial 1, we can now start looking into slightly more complex interactions with the OpenAPI.
 In this tutorial, we will investigate how to pull historic FX pricing data from the OpenAPI and build a simple price graph.
-To facilitate this process and automate the data, checks, and updates to the graph, a bit of VBA is included with the spreadsheet.
+To facilitate this process and automate the data, checks, and updates to the graph, a bit of VBA is included with the above spreadsheet.

 Real-time pricing data is available for FX instruments across Saxo Bank's products, including OpenAPI for Excel.
 This tutorial restricts the AssetType to FX, as market data for other instruments has to be enabled separately.